sippohippo/social-media-feed-experiment/README.md

 The purpose of this app is two-fold.
 First, it works as a game that demonstrates how difficult it is to detect bot profiles on a social media feed.
 Second, it allows running experiments and collecting data on how well people playing the game can distinguish real and fake profiles.

 For the user, the app is a game where they can log in and play.
 When they begin to play, they are presented a simulated social media feed (e.g. like on Twitter), with multiple posts visible at once.
 These posts will be drawn randomly from a large sample of genuine and fake ones.
 Thus, each game will be unique and each user will see a different instance of the simulated social media feed.
 The user can then vote for each of these posts if they believe it is written by a bot or a real human.
-Once they are done labeling each post, they see how many accounts they labeled correctly and what the average score is.
+Once they are done labeling each post, they see how many accounts they labeled correctly and what their score is.

 For the administrator, the app allows setting up the posts that the users see, and viewing statistics on how well the users of the app have performed in the game.

 The fake profiles and general setup of this type of an experiment is described in more detail and demonstrated in the paper *Are Deep Learning-Generated Social Media Profiles Indistinguishable from Real Profiles?* [[1]](#1).
 This previous implementation was done with a Qualtrics survey, and the goal of this project is to allow hosting the experiment on a webpage in the future.
-A demo of what the simulated feed and voting options could look like can be seen [here](https://drive.google.com/file/d/1Thu1EiI0KjJo8-HpJuNy8ZfOKenInpRG/view?usp=share_link).

 ### Main features